payal-cohere/aws-north-install/README.md

      ```
    - The password will be copied to your clipboard; there will be no output.

-## Envoy Gateway Networking and Helm Configuration
+## Networking: Enable external/public access

 This section explains how to configure external access to the Envoy Gateway using a Network Load Balancer (NLB) in AWS and update the Helm values file for your deployment.